 Florida Tech provides financial aid in the form of merit-based scholarships and need-based grants to qualified students.
 These are commonly referred to as "gift aid," in that the student is not responsible for paying any of the awarded funds back.

 Scholarships are awarded at the time of admission.
-A student must be admitted and enroll as a full-time, degree-seeking undergraduate student in Melbourne in order to claim an awarded scholarship.
+A student must be admitted and enroll as a full-time, degree-seeking undergraduate student at the Melbourne Campus in order to claim an awarded scholarship.
 Scholarships listed below are available to domestic (U.S.) freshman unless otherwise indicated; and are listed separately.

 Florida Tech scholarships can be combined with state and federal scholarship and grant programs.